yugabyte/yugabyte-db/docs/content/latest/drivers-orms/java/_index.md

 ### Create a Java Project

 Java Projects can be created using Maven or Gradle Software project management tools.
-We recommend using an integrate develpoment environemnt (IDE) such as Intellij IDEA or Eclipse IDE for conveniently configuring Maven or Gradle to build and run your project.
+We recommend using an integrated develpoment environemnt (IDE) such as Intellij IDEA or Eclipse IDE for conveniently configuring Maven or Gradle to build and run your project.

 If you are not using an IDE, see [Building Maven](https://maven.apache.org/guides/development/guide-building-maven.html) or [Creating New Gradle Project](https://docs.gradle.org/current/samples/sample_building_java_applications.html) for more information on how to setup a Java project.

 ### Create a YugabyteDB Cluster

-Set up a Free tier Cluster on [Yugabyte Anywhere](https://www.yugabyte.com/cloud/).
+Set up a Free tier Cluster on [Yugabyte Cloud](https://www.yugabyte.com/cloud/).
 The free cluster provides a fully functioning YugabyteDB cluster deployed to the cloud region of your choice.
 The cluster is free forever and includes enough resources to explore the core features available for developing the Java Applications with YugabyteDB database.
 Complete the steps for [creating a free tier cluster](latest/yugabyte-cloud/cloud-quickstart/qs-add/).

 Alternatively, You can also setup a standalone YugabyteDB cluster by following the [install YugabyteDB Steps](/latest/quick-start/install/macos).